Skip to main content

 July 1-Aug.
 31

 No min. size.
 Daily limit 7.
 Only blue/deacon, yellowtail, widow, and black may be retained.
-Fishing for or possession of rockfish other than yellowtail and widow is prohibited seaward of a line approximating 120’.
-See Bottomfish Closure next page.
+Fishing for or possession of rockfish other than yellowtail and widow is prohibited seaward of the Bottomfish Closure line.
+See Bottomfish Closure below.

 Sept.
 1-June 30

 No min. size.
 Daily limit 7.
 Only blue/deacon, yellowtail, widow, and black may be retained.
-See Bottomfish Closure next page.
+Fishing for or possession of rockfish is prohibited seaward of the Bottomfish Closure line.
+See Bottomfish Closure below.

 Cabezon